slaclab/slacpas/README.md

 # SLACPAS 2024 Class
 Repository for the lab portion of SLACPAS course (August 2024).
-Some exercises and instructions are borrow from the USPAS FEL class held in July 2024.
-Exercises from that class can be found here: https://github.com/uspas/fel2024/tree/main.
+Some exercises and instructions are borrowed or expanded from the USPAS FEL class held in 2021 & 2024.
+Exercises from the USPAS classes can be found here [2024](https://github.com/uspas/fel2024/tree/main) and here [2021](https://github.com/uspas/FEL2021).

 # Installation